 David also discusses the ‘human soap’ claim, which is that the Nazis made soap from the bodies of dead Jews.
 He shows that this claim has been discredited by historians in spite of it being widely believed for many years.

 He uses this as an example of how narratives are accepted without thorough investigation.
 People end up being propagandised without knowing it.

 The film also delves into the issue of Soviet propaganda during World War II, arguing that the Soviets exaggerated the number of deaths at Auschwitz and other camps, and that much of our information about these camps comes from Soviet sources.

 David suggests that all charges made during the war, including those of genocide, should be re-examined.

-The film concludes by comparing the internment of Japanese Americans during World War II and the high death rates in post-war prison camps run by the Allies to the conditions in Auschwitz, suggesting that, without the concept of extermination, Auschwitz was not a unique tragedy but a war crime duplicated by the Allies.
+David’s film concludes by comparing the internment of Japanese Americans during World War II and the high death rates in post-war prison camps run by the Allies, to the conditions in Auschwitz, suggesting that, without the concept of extermination, Auschwitz was not a unique tragedy but a war crime duplicated by the Allies.